philphilphil/zug/README.md

 # zug
-.NET Core Program to control various things of my model train build
+software to control various things of my model train build with a raspberry pi